libdebug/libdebug/docs/source/syscall_hooking.rst

 In the case of *hooking*, the user can provide a callback function that will be called whenever the hooked syscall is executed.

-In the case of *hijacking*, the user can modify the syscall that was supposed to be executed, either by cancelling it, changing its parameters or .replacing it with another syscall.
+In the case of *hijacking*, the user can modify the syscall that was supposed to be executed, either by changing its parameters or replacing it with another syscall.

 Hooking
 -------